 - Placental infection occurs more commonly during primary infection.
 Symptomatic congenital infection is more likely to occur in babies of women without pre-existing immunity to CMV.

-- CMV may be found in both cervical secretions and in breast milk.
+- CMV may be found both in cervical secretions and in breast milk.

 - Most children infected in utero appear healthy but may manifest late sequelae.
 Those children born with cytomegalic inclusion disease have a poor prognosis.